kalebheitzman/grav-plugin-events/README.md

 ### How it works

 **Events** parses all of your markdown files for `event:` frontmatter and then automagically assigns taxonomies to your events based on whether they repeat through the week and through what intervals.
-This lets you build powerful collections based on the `event_freq` and `event_repeat` intervals.
+This lets you build powerful collections based on the `event_freq:` and `event_repeat:` intervals.
 This lets you create custom displays.
 For example, if you want to build a list of all events that happen on Mondays you can filter on `'@taxonomy.event_repeat':['M']` or pull out your Weekly events by filtering on `'@taxonomy.event_freq':'weekly'`.

-This plugin processes event frontmatter specified in the header in multiple ways.
-It adds any page found with event frontmatter to `''@taxonomy.type': 'event'`.
+It also adds any page found with event frontmatter to `''@taxonomy.type': 'event'`.
 This allows you to build collections based on this taxonomy type.
-The Taxonomy `type` is added dynamically to your Grav install.

 The `date` of a page will be set to `event.start` automatically if not specified.
-This allows you to order your events by date.
+This allows you to order your events by date using the `order:` paramater for collections.

 If the event is a repeating event, pages will be added to the pages collection with the correct dates and times for use throughout the rest of a Grav site.
-Currently, repeating pages use the same page slug with an epoch suffix related to the start date of the next event.
+Each virtual page is given a unique path with a 6 character tokenized suffix.
+The URL generated is safe to copy and paste on other sites and will go back to the specific reoccurring or repeating date of the event.

 ### Dates and times